ddstats-tw/ddstats-web/README.md

 ## Configuration
 DDStats can be configured through environment variables or with a `.env` file.
+You can find a template in the `template.env` file which you can copy or rename to `.env`.

 | Variable      | Default                      | Description                                |
 | ------------- | ---------------------------- | ------------------------------------------ |